Alan Schoolcraft

 Alan Schoolcraft is an American politician who was elected member of the Texas House of Representatives for the 44th district in 2024.
 A member of the Republican Party, he succeeded John Kuempel.
 He is a businessman and attorney.
 He was a member of the Texas State House from 1981 to 1993.

+Schoolcraft has said that in 2027, the Texas Legislature would "try to ... define what a religion is", while claiming that "Islam itself is not just a religion.
+It's much more than a religion."